Desktop-CNC/GitCAD/README.md

 A repository can have dependencies.
 A dependency is another repository.
 This allows a repository to include/import/depend on another.
 Looking at the _GitCAD_ main menu, a dependency can be added or deleted.
 Both actions will ask for two repositories, (1) the repo, and (2) the dependency.

 ### Dependency Version Control:
-A dependency is downloaded with the parent repository it belongs to as one whole package.
-All dependencies will exist in the repository folder under the `/deps` folder.
-You can **restore** a dependency to the current version on the parent repository.
-This is so that if you make changes to the dependency to test something, etc, on your computer, you can reset the dependency to its initial state.
+All dependencies are downloaded in one package when downloading/cloning a repository.
+With this as the parent repository, the dependendent repositories can be found under the `/deps` folder.
+There are two major parts to dependencies and the version control below.
+#### Restoring a Depdendency:
+If a dependency is modified by the parent repository, these changes were not committed to the actual depdendency repository.
+However, restoring will remove any of these local changes that may have been made to the dependency.
+This allows you to maintain the specific version of the dependency on your computer.
+#### Dependency Latest Availability:
+Although maintaining the specific version of a dependency can be done by restoring it as needed, this only resets the dependency to a set version.
+If this version is not the latest one available, that dependency can be set to this version.

 The dependency will have more than one version.
 Especially since it also is a repository that also receives updates on GitHub.
 However, the version of the dependency connected to a parent repository does not change automatically.